 Is there a mandatory textbook for the Circle?

 No, there is no mandatory textbook for the Circle.
 Often, instructors have handouts for their sessions, which will be posted on our "Calendar" page if/when they become available.
 If you have missed a session or lost the handout, please download a copy from our "Calendar" page.

-We typically recommend new students to the Circle to purchase "A Decade of the Berkeley Math Circle" (price: $20), which contains chapters that contain sessions from the early ages of the Berkeley Math Circle.
+We typically recommend new students to the Circle to purchase "A Decade of the Berkeley Math Circle" (price: $20, exact cash only), which contains chapters that contain sessions from the early ages of the Berkeley Math Circle.
 You may purchase this book at our office at room 714, Evans Hall during posted office hours (see contact page).

 How can parents get involved in helping the Berkeley Math Circle?